 In a Class IV laser lab, use of safety glasses is not optional.
 Anyone found in the presence of an operating laser without safety glasses is subject to immediate expulsion!

 When you enter the lab the laser will be refilled with a working charge of carbon-dioxide gas mix however the optics (HR and OC) will purposely be misaligned inhibiting lasing action.
-This is a 'standard' design of industrial laser employing multiple plasma tubes so alignment will be made more difficult by the fact that total-internal reflections will occur with the alignment beam!
+This is a 'standard' design of DC-excited industrial laser employing multiple plasma tubes so alignment will be made more difficult by the fact that total-internal reflections will occur with the alignment beam!

 With the power supply OFF, begin by removing the cover of the laser (TWO people are required to do this) if not already done.
-Setup a HeNe laser about 1m away from the front of the laser and align the beam of a HeNe laser to be coaxial with the plasma tubes.
+Following 6.13 in the text, setup a HeNe laser about 1m away from the front of the laser and align the beam of a HeNe laser to be coaxial with the plasma tubes.
 The alignment beam must pass through the OC, through the first amplifier tube, bounce off the two mirrors at the end of the laser, through the second amplifier tube and strike the HR before making the return trip through the laser to exit the OC again Ask yourself: how does one know that the beam is a "direct path" through the tubes and not a total internal reflection?.
 It is easier, to begin, if the HeNe beam is already aligned such that the beam is parallel to the table (measure the height at the laser apeture and at the entry point to the CO2 laser).